Gageco/gagecoMain/about.md

 ---
 layout: page
-title: About Andor Records
+title: About
-description: About Andor Records
+description: About Me
 sitemap:
     priority: 0.7
     lastmod: 2017-11-02